sea-401d5-javascript/text_adventure/README.md

 to try and persist the data.
 Make sure to create each of your different commands or actions as functions on your controller.

 # Rubric
-Command Processing: 3pts
+  * Command Processing: 3pts
-Game Construction: 4pts
+  * Game Construction: 4pts
-Build Process: 3pts
+  * Build Process: 3pts

+# To Submit this Assignment
+  * fork this repository
+  * write all of your code in a folder containing your name
+  * push to your repository
+  * submit a pull request to this repository
+  * submit a link to your PR in canvas